amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 **Syntax**: UNIQUES(event)

-* **Event:** Refers to the event you are interested in.
-This must be a letter that corresponds to an event in the Events Module.
+* **Event:** Refers to the event you're interested in.
+This must be a letter corresponding to an event in the Events Module.

 Returns the number of unique users who triggered the event.